WaffleGnome/BattleFieldRemake/README.md

 [MY CODE!!](https://github.com/WaffleGnome/BattleFieldRemake)

-For best quality and full effects use chrome, Firefox is ok but lacks some effects. <br>
+For best quality and full effects use chrome, Firefox is ok but lacks some effects.
+Safari has a few issues <br>

 To view the site just click on:<br>
 [THE GITHUB VERSION](https://rawgithub.com/WaffleGnome/BattleFieldRemake/master/intro.html) or  [THE DROPBOX VERSION](https://dl.dropboxusercontent.com/u/161826274/mySites/bf3REMAKE/intro.html) of the site.